 1948 was a wonderful year for Westerns.
-Although Red River and Fort Apache (and The Treasure of the Sierra Madre if you think that’s a Western) towered over all, there were some very good other pictures such as Whispering Smith, The Paleface, 3 Godfathers and, in particular, Four Faces West and Yellow Sky.
+Although Red River and Fort Apache (and The Treasure of the Sierra Madre if you think that’s a Western) towered over all, there were some very successful other pictures such as Whispering Smith, The Paleface, 3 Godfathers and, in particular, Four Faces West and Yellow Sky.
 It’s a pretty impressive list.
 And Yellow Sky, directed by the great William W Wellman, was perhaps the ‘best of the rest’.
+It came seventh in the box-office rankings that year, grossing $5.6m on its $2m budget and selling 14 million tickets.

 We know that Gregory Peck was always fine in Westerns.
 In this one he is a tough hombre, an outlaw leader, who gradually moves towards decency and honor.
 He starts unshaven and hard as nails, but once he has bathed and put on his The Bravados shirt (he falls for Anne Baxter, you see) he becomes a goody.
 He is in fact the classic good badman brought to decency by the maid.
 William S Hart did virtually nothing else.
 It was one of the great stereotypes of the Western genre but it doesn't feel clichéd or corny in this picture, not at all.
 That's largely because of good writing and superb acting.

 Then there's young Bull Run (Robert Arthur) – because there has to be a kid.
 Lengthy (the excellent John Russell), Clint-like in appearance is seriously nasty.
 Harry Morgan as Half Pint, who can’t help being cheery, even as a badman.
 Walrus (Charles Kemper) provides the fat-man/slightly-comic relief.
 Peck acts the pants off all of them, though.
 He seems to be playing Gary Cooper.